sjspielman/UTbiocomputing2015/Lessons/python1.md

 ```

 ### Strings
 In python, a string is an **immutable** container of **characters**.
 By "immutable", we mean that it can't be changed - that is, once you create a string, you can't rewrite certain parts of it.
 It's an all-or-nothing thing.
 By characters, we basically mean "not numbers" - consequently, no mathematical operations can be done on strings.
+Strings are also **ordered** - python remembers the orders of values used in the list.
+This means we can **index** items in a list, again using brackets `[]`. **Importantly**, python indexes **starting at 0**, meaning the first item in a given string is the 0th entry.

 ```python
 >>> # Assign strings using quotation marks